opendatabio/opendatabio/README.md

 A tool for upgrading duckewiki databases to opendatabio is currently being developed.

 ## Programing directives and naming conventions
 This software should adhere to Semantic Versioning, starting from version 0.1.0-alpha1.
+The companion R package should follow a similar versioning scheme.

 In order to simplify the development cycle and install procedure, CI, Propel and their dependencies are being commited to this repository instead of being managed only by Composer.
 In order for this to work, it is imperative that only